seriouslag/srt-setup/README.md

 ### OBS
 - Click add source
 	- webcam
 	- name - IRL Phone
 	- Uncheck all boxes
    	- Set reconnect delay to 1.5
-		- input: srt://`${local_ip}`:22222?connection_timeout=3000&latency=2000000&listen_timeout=5000000&mode=listener&smoother=live&transtype=live&timeout=5000000
+	- input: srt://`${local_ip}`:19492?connection_timeout=3000&latency=2000000&listen_timeout=5000000&mode=listener&smoother=live&transtype=live&timeout=5000000
+- Setup Websockets
+	- Open Tools (drop down) <  WebSocket Server Settings
+	- Check `Enable Web Server`
+	- Check `Enable System Tray Alerts`
+	- Set Server Port to `44555`
+	- Press `Generate Password`
+	- Click Show Connect Info

-After Larix and OBS are setup
+#### After Larix and OBS are setup
-- Navigate to main screen on Larix
+- Navigate to the main screen on Larix
-- Hit grey button to go Live
+- Hit the grey button to go Live
 - Should see phone camera in OBS in a few seconds

+#### Remote control OBS
+- In OBS, navigate to the Websocket Server Settings
+    - Tools < Websocket Server Settings
+    - Click `Show Connect Info`
+- Open StreamCtrl on phone
+- Click floating `+` Button
+- Select OBS from the popup menu
+- Click OK on popup
+- Scan QR Code

 ## Setup - Remote

-### Get Static IP address
+### Get a Static IP address
 - Navigate to noip.com
 - Enter a hostname, select `.hopto.org`
 	- Hostname can be anything you like
 	- Will reference what you entered as Hostname as `{hostname}` from now on
 - Click `Sign Up`
-- enter a password - do not include spaces or special characters, and keep it under 12 characters of length
+- enter a password - do not include spaces or special characters, and keep it under 12 characters in length
 - Check the terms of service
 - Uncheck the Email Opt-in
 - Click `Free Sign Up`
 - Verify Email
-	- Click Link in email
+	- Click the link in the email
 	- Select Personal
 	- Select Remote Access and `Continue`
 	- Click `Go to My Account` in the FREE Dynamic DNS card
-- ON the dashboard - under create a Hostname
+- On the dashboard - under create a Hostname
 	- Enter Hostname: `{hostname}`
 	- Domain: `hopto.org`
 	- Record Type: `DNS Host A`